LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/Post-conversation-user-guide.md

 * Survey activity and performance, allowing to monitor the response rates for example
 * Question level performance, allowing to monitor the avg. time to respond for example

 In a single messaging conversation followed by the submission of a survey by the consumer, multiple agents and skills may be assigned.
 To eliminate double counting, and to prepare for our phase 2 development (which expands the attribution model not just the last agent assigned), the data model has been prepared accordingly.
+Please see the [post conversation survey]() messaging dashboards for more information.

 ## Design